P-p-H-d/mlib/README.md

 ##### void string\_next (string\_it\_t it)

-Move the iterator to the next UTF8 encoded code point. string\_end\_p shall have been called at least once per UTF8 code point before.
+Move the iterator to the next UTF8 encoded code point.

 ##### void string\_previous (string\_it\_t it)